Wealth of Donald Trump: Trust funds

-Alleged tax-fraud schemes
+Tax fraud

-Donald Trump was involved in a number of allegedly fraudulent tax schemes.
-For four years, Fred Trump held shares in the Trump Palace condos, and in 1991 he sold them to his son well below their purchase price, masking what could be considered a hidden donation and giving him the benefit of a tax write-off.
+For four years, Fred Trump held shares in the Trump Palace condos, and in 1991, he sold them to his son well below their purchase price, masking what could be considered a hidden donation and giving him the benefit of a tax write-off.
+Fred Trump died in 1999.
 In 2018, when the matter came to light, the New York State tax department and New York City officials said they would investigate.